oitofelix/mininim/index.md

   constructions
 - Generalized fake constructions
 - Rich set of itemmizable constructions and items
-- Support for triggering of any tile
+- Supports triggering of any tile
 - Screenshot capturing

 The following additional features are planned to be implemented soon.

+- Legacy semantics (in progress)
+- Fully compliance to the Standard Item Specification
 - Save state
 - Replay recording
 - Dynamic number of levels, rooms, guards and events